 Surface mount boards are also faster and easier to assemble and more cost-effective than boards constructed with through-hole technology.
 Through-hole PCB assembly is an older technology which involves attaching leads to holes drilled into the circuit board.
 This process creates very durable products, as these connections are quite sturdy.
 It can be more expensive than SMT, though, and the component density is generally higher.
 Our engineers can help you determine which assembly process best fits your use case.

-There are four basic steps in the process of PCB SMT assembly:
+There are four basic steps in the process of PCB SMT board design assembly:

 - Prepare the printed circuit board

 1. Preparing the PCB and Initial Circuit Board Design

 Before adding components to the circuit board, the assembler uses a solder paste printer to place solder paste where it's needed on each circuit board.
 The solder paste is a mixture of solder particles and a special flux.
 Heating this solder paste during the reflow process causes the electrical connections to form.

 Manufacturers often use a stencil and squeegees to make sure that the solder paste is printed in the right places on each circuit board.
 Jet printing is another option for prototype PCB assembly.

 2. Placing Surface Mounted Components Components

 After the solder paste is applied and inspected, the assembler carefully places the components on the circuit board.
 Typically, these components are packaged in trays, reels or tubes so that a pick-and-place machine can use a vacuum or gripper nozzle to pick the components and position them on the flexible PCB.